 One of the problems outlined by trade companies of Prunus is related to the administrative procedures.
 The Administrative procedures for issuing special permits are lengthy and complicated.
 These procedures are not adapted to the local context.
 Special permits are issued for one year.
 Really, the holder of this permit works for only three to four months during the year, since he cannot work in the rainy season.
 More often, the inter-ministerial Commission in charge of attribution of quotas holds its meeting by the month of January, and permits are issued by February or March of the same year.
 By November, the holder of the special permits is requested to submit his annual activity report to the forest administration.

 This means that the months of January and December which are considered as dried months are not effectively exploited by the company.

-at the procedure of issuing the special permits should re sector, aiming to maximise the exploitation of the hs which include: January, April, May, June, and
+The lesson to be learnt here may be that the procedure of issuing the special permits should be in accordance with the reality of the sector, aiming to maximise the exploitation of the Prunus barks during the dried months which include: January, April, May, June, and December.

-December.
 Also, the forest administration should enhance the synergy between its external services and provide them with sufficient logistics for enhancing control and monitoring of the harvesting of Prunus bark.